kcduong994/freecodecamp-python/README.md

 # freecodecamp-python

-> My Python learning journey through the freeCodeCamp Python Certification.
+> A Python learning portfolio focused on scientific computing, numerical modeling, and engineering applications through the freeCodeCamp Python Certification.

-This repository documents my progress in learning Python through hands-on workshops, practical labs, and certification projects.
+This repository documents my progress in learning Python through workshops, labs, and certification projects.

+While the certification focuses on Python fundamentals, my broader objective is to apply programming and computational methods to coastal and environmental engineering challenges, including hydrodynamic modeling, salinity intrusion analysis, and data-driven decision making.

 ---